Updated on 2024-07-23 GMT+08:00

 • If the VPCs connected by VPC peering connections are from different accounts, you can use the sharing function of the enterprise router to connect the VPCs of different accounts through one enterprise router.

-• Replacing VPC peering connections with an enterprise router may interrupt services.
-Submit a service ticket and contact customer service to evaluate the replacement solution.
-Here are some example scenarios that services may be interrupted.
+• Using Enterprise Router to migrate a network set up through VPC Peering may interrupt services.
+Submit a service ticket and contact customer service to evaluate the migration solution.

 For details about constraints on enterprise routers, see Notes and Constraints.